Sohil876/Termux-zsh/README.md

 - Enable double line left prompt with diffrent icons for dir, git and vcs, beautified left command prompt a bit, enabled new line after prompt.
 - Replace termux's default welcome message with a better looking one.
 - Install static lf binary (Terminal file manager), press CTRL+O to execute lf in current directory.
-- Inbuilt transfer function(transfer.sh) to transfer files easily, do transfer (file.example) to upload the file and get the download link.
+- Inbuilt transfer function (file.io) to transfer files easily, do `transfer whateverfile.ext` to upload the file and get the download link.
-- Added command edit function, press CTRL+E to edit any commandline in text editor.
+- Added command edit function, press CTRL+E to edit any command in text editor.